MockbaTheBorg/RunCPM/readme.md

 The default setting for CCP is the Digital Research one, changing it requires rebuilding the code.

+**Contents of the "master" disk (A.ZIP) :**<br>
-The disk A.ZIP contains a basic initial CP/M environment, with the source code for the CCPs and also the **EXIT** program, which ends RunCPM execution.<br>
+The master disk A.ZIP contains a basic initial CP/M environment, with the source code for the CCPs and also the **EXIT** program, which ends RunCPM execution.<br>
 There is also a **FORMAT** program which creates a drive folder as if it was formatting a disk.
 It does nothing to pre-existing drive folders, so it is very safe to use.<br>
-Disks created by **FORMAT** cannot be removed from inside RunCPM, only manually by accessing the SD Card on a host machine.<br>
+Disks created by **FORMAT** cannot be removed from inside RunCPM itself, if needed, it must be done manually by accessing the RunCPM folder or SD Card on a host machine and removing the disk drive folder.<br>
-This disk also contains **Z80ASM**, which is a very powerful Z80 assembly that generates .COM files directly.<br>
+The master disk also contains **Z80ASM**, which is a very powerful Z80 assembly that generates .COM files directly.<br>
 Other CP/M applications which were not part of the official DRI's distribution are also provided to improve the RunCPM experience.
 These applications are listed on the 1STREAD.ME file.

+## Printing

+Printing to the PUN: and LST: devices is allowed and will generate files called "PUN.TXT" and "LST.TXT" under user area 0 of disk A:.
+These files can then be tranferred over to a host computer via XMODEM for real physical printing.
+These files are created when the first printing occurs, and will be kept open throughout RunCPM usage.
+They can be erased inside CP/M to trigger the start of a new printing.
+As of now RunCPM does not support printing to physical devices.

 ## Lua Scripting Support